prantlf/v-cargs/README.md

 * If there's no field with the long name of the option.
 * If the field type is boolean but the option isn't a boolean flag or vice versa.
 * If the field type isn't a string and the field value cannot be converted from the string value.
-* If the numeric field type is too small to accomodate the number converted from the string value.
+* If the numeric field type is too small to accommodate the number converted from the string value.

 ### Other Arguments